Washington Allston: Recognition

 Allston was sometimes called the "American Titian" because his style resembled the great Venetian Renaissance artists in their display of dramatic color contrasts.
 His work greatly influenced the development of U.S. landscape painting.
 Also, the themes of many of his paintings were drawn from literature, especially Biblical stories.

 His artistic genius was much admired by Samuel Taylor Coleridge, and Ralph Waldo Emerson was strongly influenced by his paintings and poems, but so were both Margaret Fuller and Sophia Peabody, wife of Nathaniel Hawthorne.
 The influential critic and editor Rufus Wilmot Griswold dedicated his famous anthology The Poets and Poetry of America to Allston in 1842.
 Poet Henry Wadsworth Longfellow, 17 years after Allston's death, wrote that: "One man may sweeten a whole time.
 I never pass through Cambridge Port without thinking of Allston.
 His memory is the quince in the drawer and perfumes the atmosphere."

 Boston painter William Morris Hunt was an admirer of Allston's work, and in 1866 founded the Allston Club in Boston, and in his arts classes passed on to his students his knowledge of Allston's techniques.
+Contemporary critic James Miller of the same city held him in high regard, saying, "He labors in the highest walks of art."
+Another contemporary critic, John Neal of The Yankee, felt Allston had unrealized talent: "Mr. Allston's faculties are a very uncommon union of the bold and beautiful", and yet he lacks "that sort of inward fervor which flashes into spontaneous combustion, whenever it is excited or exasperated."
+Historian David S. Lovejoy nevertheless judged Allston "doubtless the finest American romantic painter".

 The Oxford English Dictionary cites Allston as the first to use the term Objective Correlative in 1850.
 The term, subsequently made famous by T.S Eliot in essay on Hamlet (1919), denotes a set of objects, a situation, a chain of events which shall be the formula of a particular emotion; such that when the external facts, which must terminate in sensory experience, are given, the emotion is immediately evoked.

 The west Boston, Massachusetts neighborhood of Allston is named after him, as is Allston Way, in the "Poets Corner" neighborhood of Berkeley, California.